 There are no lockers or storage facilities currently available on zoo grounds.
 Please be advised that guests will need to carry their belongings with them.

-Four ATM’s available at the Zoo at: Admissions Plaza, The River Camp Sweet Shop in Fabric of Africa, Discover the Wild Gift Shop, and inside Wilderness Cafe.
+Four ATM’s available at the Zoo at: Admissions Plaza, Slice, in Fabric of Africa, Discover the Wild Gift Shop, and inside Nourish 401.

 Yes, there is a petting zoo at the Alex and Ani Farmyard Contact Yard, where people can walk among and interact with the farm animals.

 The Zoo will allow service animals for all disabilities on grounds as outlined by the ADA standards.

 For the safety and well-being of our guests as well as our animals, pets, emotional support and therapy animals are not allowed inside the Zoo.

 Every year, Roger Williams Park Zoo receives many inquiries from people who would like to donate wild animals or exotic pets.
 However, the Zoo is not able to accept them.
 If you have an animal in need of a new home, try the following:

 - Contact local and regional rescue organizations that specialize in caring for unwanted pets, such as the ASPCA.

 - Ask friends & neighbors for assistance.
 Many folks have an interest in animals, or may know someone with an interest.

 Please do not release an exotic or non-native animal into the wild – there is very little chance of survival.